Iron-deficiency anemia: Diet

 In many countries, wheat flour is fortified with iron.

 The body normally gets the iron it requires from food.
-If a person consumes too little iron, or iron that is poorly absorbed (non-heme iron), they can become iron deficient over time.
+If a person consumes too little iron, or iron that is poorly absorbed (non-heme iron), they can become iron-deficient over time.
 Examples of iron-rich foods include meat, eggs, leafy green vegetables and iron-fortified foods.
 For proper growth and development, infants and children need dietary iron.
 For children, a high intake of cow's milk is associated with an increased risk of iron-deficiency anemia.
-Other risk factors include low meat intake and low intake of iron-fortified products.
+Other risk factors (at least in toddlers) include low meat intake and low intake of iron-fortified products.

 The National Academy of Medicine updated Estimated Average Requirements (EAR) and Recommended Dietary Allowances (RDA) in 2001.
 The current EAR for iron for women ages 14–18 is 7.9 mg/day, 8.1 for ages 19–50, and 5.0 thereafter (post menopause).
-For men the EAR is 6.0 mg/day for ages 19 and up.
+For men, the EAR is 6.0 mg/day for ages 19 and up.
 The RDA is 15.0 mg/day for women ages 15–18, 18.0 for 19–50, and 8.0 thereafter; for men, 8.0 mg/day for ages 19 and up.
 (Recommended Dietary Allowances are higher than Estimated Average Requirements so as to cover people with higher than average requirements.)
 The RDA for pregnancy is 27 mg/day, and during lactation, 9 mg/day.
-For children ages 1–3 years it is 7 mg/day, 10 for ages 4–8 and 8 for ages 9–13.
+For children ages 1–3 years, it is 7 mg/day, 10 for ages 4–8, and 8 for ages 9–13.
 The European Food Safety Authority refers to the collective set of information as Dietary Reference Values, with Population Reference Intakes instead of RDAs, and Average Requirements instead of EARs.
-For women the Population Reference Intake is 13 mg/day ages 15–17 years, 16 mg/day for women ages 18 and up who are premenopausal, and 11 mg/day postmenopausal; for pregnancy and lactation, 16 mg/day.
-For men the Population Reference Intake is 11 mg/day ages 15 and older.
-For children ages 1 to 14 the Population Reference Intake increases from 7 to 11 mg/day.
+For women, the Population Reference Intake is 13 mg/day for ages 15–17 years, 16 mg/day for women ages 18 and up who are premenopausal, and 11 mg/day postmenopausal; for pregnancy and lactation, 16 mg/day.
+For men, the Population Reference Intake is 11 mg/day for ages 15 and older.
+For children ages 1 to 14, the Population Reference Intake increases from 7 to 11 mg/day.
 The Population Reference Intakes are higher than the US RDAs, with the exception of pregnancy.